rails/rails/guides/source/getting_started.md

 ### Using partials to clean up duplication in views

-+partials+ are what Rails uses to remove duplication in views.
+`partials` are what Rails uses to remove duplication in views.
 Here's a simple example:

 ```erb